Kiara Bowers

 Kiara Bowers (born 16 November 1991) is an Australian rules footballer playing for the Fremantle Football Club in the AFL Women's (AFLW).

-Bowers is regarded as the greatest women's footballer Western Australia has produced and one of the best current athletes in the state.
+Bowers is considered one of the leading women’s footballers from Western Australia.

 Early life

 Kiara was raised in Perth, Western Australia, as one of nine siblings.
 Bowers played rugby, softball, athletics and basketball prior to taking up Australian rules.
 Though she didn't play Australian rules she grew up supporting the Melbourne Football Club.
 Inspired by her older brother Andrew's efforts in the WAFL with South Fremantle and Swan Districts, Kiara took up Australian rules while at high school with the Coastal Titans.
 She went on to be a standout performer, winning the league best and fairest four times and representing Western Australia five times.

 Bowers signed with Melbourne Football Club in 2013 and was part of the team that played in exhibition series matches in 2013, 2014, 2015 prior to the commencement of the AFLW.